NyakioRosemary/RegionandFugitives-/README.md

 # Introduction
-This is analysis of how regions and fugitives count rate varies
+This is analysis of how regions and fugitives count rate varies.
+Ihave used Tableau tool to blend 2 files to get findings

 #Files
  * Cities